Strong Dollar and Silent Imbalances in the Global Economy

 Conclusion

 A strong dollar is not necessarily the prelude to a global financial crisis.
 It functions above all as an adjustment mechanism that redistributes constraints across balance sheets, flows and external balances.
+The mapping of winners and losers under dollar strength reconstructs this sequence from the figures.

 The absence of visible rupture does not signify the absence of imbalances.
 It reflects a regime where tension expresses itself progressively, asymmetrically and often silently.
 One of the best-documented silent channels remains imported inflation via exchange rates.